 The Hot Dish

-The East End is buzzing with anticipation over chef Tom Colicchio’s long-awaited Topping Rose House, set to open late this season in an 1800’s Bridgehampton mansion.
-(There will also be an adjoining hotel, designed by Alexandra Champalimaud of Hotel Bel-Air fame.)
-Where to eat in the meantime?
 Foodies flock to Shelter Island’s Vine Street Café for crisp calamari salad and miso salmon in a simple space with high, beamed ceilings.
-There’s a trio of gourmet finds hidden away in the tiny town of Water Mill: Robert’s, which serves meticulously prepared Italian cuisine in a 1670 stagecoach house; Mirko’s, run by a husband-and-wife team (she works the room while he’s in the kitchen making his famous Croatian stuffed cabbage); and Dish, a BYOB restaurant with only 16 seats (a charming touch: several days out, the owner confirms your reservation by e-mail and sends along the evening’s prix fixe menu).
+In the tiny town of Water Mill, Bistro Été serves meticulously prepared French Mediterranean cuisine in a 1670 stagecoach house.
+In Bridgehampton, opt for Almond for the best seasonal and local fare.
+When in Amagansett, for a simple yet delectable wine and cheese night, take out from Cavaniola, or head to La Fondita for traditional Mexican street food.
 It’s no surprise that Gabby Karan De Felice’s Tutto Il Giorno is so stylish, considering her mother is Donna Karan; the lusty dishes range from branzino al forno to house-made pappardelle.
 The restaurant has two locations: Sag Harbor (the original) and Southampton.
 In Montauk, two places are adding to the town’s new culinary cred: Navy Beach, a former surfer’s bar right on the sand with a great menu of ceviches, and the waterfront Crow’s Nest, a rustic-chic spot from hipster hotelier Sean MacPherson.

 Farm (and Ocean) to Table